Staff and Directors

-Tony Owen - Ways Operator/ Associate Director / Outboard Motor Wizard
+Tony Owen - Ways Operator/ Associate Executive Director / Outboard Motor Wizard

 Tony and his wife Alma live on their converted fish boat, Lasqueti Fisher, in Cowichan Bay.
 Tony could not be called an "old salt," but he loves the sea and he loves wooden boats.
 Tony has gained the reputation as the man with magic fingers.
 He has engineered a renaissance in The British Seagull by expertly and diligently turning non-running motors into reliable outboards.
 If you hear a Seagull in Cowichan Bay be assured Tony's magic finger's have worked on it.